kyma-project/cfapi/README.md

 ### Docker registry

 #### Managed Docker Registry module
-In the Kyma dashboard, enable the `docker-registry` module and make sure it eventually becomes ready.
+In the Kyma dashboard, enable the `docker-registry` module and enable its external access.
+Make sure it eventually becomes ready.

 #### Manual installation
 ```bash